We know words; we know words inspire, inform, entertain, and move people.

-The organization translates more than ten million words per year for nonprofit causes by working with thousands of volunteer translators across the globe.
+The organization translates more than 10 million words per year for nonprofit causes by working with thousands of volunteer translators across the globe.
 They specialize in language solutions and help these organizations make an impact in the communities they serve.

 Translators without Borders offers Words of Relief, a crisis response program that allows humanitarian responders to communicate in the local language for any crisis-affected communities they are aiding.
-Since launching the program in 2014, Translators without Borders has provided language support in crises such as the West Africa Ebola outbreak; the Nepal earthquake; the Zika outbreak in Haiti; and hurricanes Harvey, Irma, and Maria in the Caribbean and southern USA.
+Since launching the program in 2014, Translators without Borders has provided language support in crises such as the West Africa Ebola outbreak; the Nepal earthquake; the Zika outbreak in Haiti; and hurricanes Harvey, Irma, and Maria in the Caribbean and southern US.
 Their most recent crisis response has been in Bangladesh to support the Rohingya community, who has sought refuge there.